 Wildflower honey ice cream with white chocolate ganache and smoked almonds.
 Originally part of our 2013 Holiday in the Alps collection.

 As a toddler, Jeni lived with her family on an army base in Stuttgart, Germany, before later settling in Illinois.
-What she remembers most about her long-ago time near the Alps are the care packages from Germany that always appeared at her house in Peoria during the holidays.
-Gifts filled with milk chocolates and toblerone bars.
-Every holiday is defined in her memory in this way – alpine photographs, tastes, and holiday decor.
-The Matterhorn is Jeni’s childhood memory of toblerone candy bars wrapped into an ice cream.
-Honey ice cream—with deep blue and blackberry notes from Portland’s Bee Local honey—flecked with rich and uber-creamy white chocolate and smoked almonds that give the flavor an awesome, by-the-fire bite.
+What she remembers most about her long-ago time near the Alps are the candy-filled care packages from Germany that always appeared at her house in Peoria during the holidays.
+The Matterhorn is Jeni’s childhood memory of these toblerone candy bars wrapped into an ice cream.
+Honey ice cream flecked with uber-creamy white chocolate and smoked almonds that give the flavor an awesome, by-the-fire bite.

 Egg custard and nutmeg ice cream, spiked with Middle West Spirits bourbon whiskey.
 Velvety texture and flavor, with notes of vanilla and caramel.